Stability conditions in families: Introduction

 Condition \eqref{enum:introstableisopen} is the glue tying together the stability conditions on different fibers; for example, we will see in Proposition~\ref{prop:ProductStabilityCondition} that in the case where $X$ is a product $X_0 \times S$, it forces the collection of stability conditions on $X_0$ parametrized by $s \in S$ to be constant.

-The concept of a Harder--Narasimhan (HN) structure in \eqref{enum:introHNstructure} will be introduced and studied in Part~\ref{part:HNStrCurve} of this paper.
-It requires that the hearts $\cA_c$ of the stability conditions $\sigma_c$ ``integrate'' to a global heart $\cA_C$; in the product case, such an $\cA_C$ has been constructed by Abramovich--Polishchuk \cite{AP:t-structures,Polishchuk:families-of-t-structures}.
+The concept of a Harder--Narasimhan (HN) structure in \eqref{enum:introHNstructure} will be introduced in Section~\ref{sec:defnHNoveraCurve} of this paper (see Definition~\ref{def:HNstructure_C} for a precise definition) and studied for the remainder of Part~\ref{part:HNStrCurve}.
+The condition \eqref{enum:introHNstructure} requires that the hearts $\cA_c$ of the stability conditions $\sigma_c$ ``integrate'' to a global heart $\cA_C$; in the product case, such an $\cA_C$ has been constructed by Abramovich--Polishchuk \cite{AP:t-structures,Polishchuk:families-of-t-structures}.
 Moreover, every object in $\Db(X_C)$ is required to have a global HN filtration; this combines the classical notion of generic HN filtrations with the existence of semistable reductions, and will thus imply the valuative criterion of properness for relative moduli spaces.

 Let us elaborate on conditions \eqref{enum:introsupport} and \eqref{enum:introboundedness}.
 We fix a finite rank free abelian group $\Lambda$, and a morphism $v_s \colon \Knum(\Db(X_s)) \to \Lambda$ for every $s \in S$, such that $v_t(E_t)$ is locally constant in families.
 Then $\us$ is a stability condition with respect to $\Lambda$ if each $Z_s$ factors as $Z \circ v_s$ for some fixed $Z \in \Hom(\Lambda, \C)$.
-In \eqref{enum:introsupport}, we require that there is a quadratic form $Q$ on $\Lambda_\R$ such that \begin{enumerate} \item the kernel $(\ker Z)\subset\Lambda$ is negative definite with respect to $Q$, and \item for every $s \in S$ and for every $\sigma_s$-semistable object $E \in \cD_s$, we have $Q(v_s(E)) \ge 0$. \end{enumerate} Our boundedness condition \eqref{enum:introboundedness} says that given $\vv \in \Lambda$, there is a finite type family parametrizing the union for all $s \in S$ of objects $E \in \Db(X_s)$ that are $\sigma_s$-semistable with $v_s(E) = \vv$.
+In \eqref{enum:introsupport}, we require that there is a quadratic form $Q$ on $\Lambda_\R$ such that \begin{enumerate} \item the kernel $(\ker Z)\subset\Lambda$ is negative definite with respect to $Q$, and \item for every $s \in S$ and for every $\sigma_s$-semistable object $E \in \cD_s$, we have $Q(v_s(E)) \geqslant 0$. \end{enumerate} Our boundedness condition \eqref{enum:introboundedness} says that given $\vv \in \Lambda$, there is a finite type family parametrizing the union for all $s \in S$ of objects $E \in \Db(X_s)$ that are $\sigma_s$-semistable with $v_s(E) = \vv$.

 Our first main result is a version of Bridgeland's Deformation Theorem.

 \begin{Thm}[Theorem~\ref{thm:deformfamiliystability}] The space $\Stab_\Lambda(\Db(X)/S)$ of stability conditions on $\Db(X)$ over $S$ with respect to $\Lambda$ is a complex manifold, and the forgetful map